sh1boot/sh1boot.github.io/drafts/ciscv.md

-hacking](/experimental-riscv-instruction-compression/) to see how I might solve it, and now I'm at the stage which I present here, which I hope is good enough to get the general idea across and demonstrate viability.
+hacking](/experimental-riscv-instruction-compression/) to see how I might solve it, and now I'm at the stage which I present here, which I hope is good enough to get the general idea across and demonstrate that the compression can work under the given constraints.

+## Status

+This is just an exploration, not a formal RISC-V proposal.
+All things are subject to change and much needs to be solidified before it can be implemented.

+The results here are intended to establish the viability of the compression and to give a view on mindset and intent which motivated decisions, compromises, and blind hope.

 ## Packet structure

-Four register fields (the three standard ones, plus one more in part of `funct7`) shared between two consecutive instructions:
+A packet comprises two instructions compressed into a 32-bit instruction word.
+There are four register fields (the three standard ones, plus one more in part of
+`funct7`) which are shared between two regular RISC-V instructions:

 {% assign bw = 18 %}
 <svg width="100%" height="52" viewbox="0 0 800 52">